 It’s right at the bottom of the agenda that we know it’s the same agenda same time, right?
 And then there’s clay section at the bottom.

 It’s every.
 And it’s.
-My whole goal is to make sure that I teach somebody something they did not know every single morning, every single morning, every single morning I do it also.
+My whole goal is to make sure that I teach somebody something on this business podcast they did not know every single morning, every single morning, every single morning I do it also.
 I want to make sure we have a really cool place to work.
 Right.
 So we have the coffee bar set up there.
 Oh yeah.
 I want to make sure that the people like working there.
 We’ve got a big walk in freezer.
 Uh, we’re located in a nice office building.
 We’re in a nice part of town.
 This just, it would be significantly more profitable if we weren’t in a nice area of town, but even when we moved to our new office here about 18 months, that too will be in a nice place uptown.
 I could save money by officing in a bunker somewhere, but you wouldn’t use a boss want to overdeliver.
 I want to offer a better office environment as a cooler office.
 I’ve worked in so many office buildings that are just soul sucking.
 Yeah.
 And Chuck, can you explain the decor of the office or the look that just, just the atmosphere of the actual thrive time show us.

 Yeah, a Patina swag.
 That might be something you would say.
 There’s just stuff everywhere.
 A very intentional.
 There’s positive quotes and success stories all over the walls in poster form and chalk form.
 Uh, there’s always, it’s an office area, but there’s no walls.
 It’s a gigantic room with all of the team.
 And we meet our clients right there.
 We have our conference right there.
 There’s always overhead music going.
 There’s always energy.
 There’s always people celebrating wins whenever they look at dealer and an appointment.
 And so it’s just very intentional.